 The incandescent light bulb, which will eventually be completely replaced by something better (LED lighting), wasn’t invented by one man.
-When I learned the truth, I was pissed off that we were taught in school that Thomas Edison invented it.
+When I learned the truth, I was angry about being taught in school that Thomas Edison invented it.
 He only had a hand in the invention process.
-It’s like saying Benjamin Franklin discovered electricity – that’s not what happened.
+It’s like saying Benjamin Franklin discovered electricity.
+That’s not what happened.

 When was the automobile invented?
 Not the steam engine variety, but the automobile with a combustion engine.
 It was well over a hundred years ago.
 Innovations to replace “fossil fuels” existed as early as the 1970s, but you’ll never know about them.
 Oil companies and car companies own the patents to them and will never release them unless they’re forced to do so.
 The hybrid car is a joke – better technology was invented decades before the first one rolled off the assembly line.

 Even though some people swear the microwave oven is the work of the devil or something, the technology was created by an accidental discovery in 1945 and it’s an important invention.